openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/query_lang/simple_mdoc.json}}

-The following is a non-normative example of a VP Query that shows the usage of the `purpose` property, and requests the claim `last_name` and
+The following is a non-normative example of a VP Query that requests the claim `last_name` and

 - either the claim `postal_code`, or
 - the claims `locality` and `region`: